dogmatic69/docsy/userguide/content/en/docs/adding-content/diagrams/kroki/bytefield/index.md

 ## Overview

-The [bytefield-svg node module](https://github.com/Deep-Symmetry/bytefield-svg) allows you do generate diagrams for network protocols, memory layouts, or similar binary structures via a textual description.
+The [bytefield-svg node module](https://github.com/Deep-Symmetry/bytefield-svg) allows you to generate diagrams for network protocols, memory layouts, or similar binary structures via a textual description.
 Use the [documentation](https://bytefield-svg.deepsymmetry.org) for syntax details.

 ## Authoring your byte field diagram